basho/basho_docs/content/riak/kv/2.1.4/using/reference/object-deletion.md

 In the case of Bitcask, a new entry is written in the log with either the Riak tombstone or, after reaping, a Bitcask tombstone.
 The in-memory key-pointer is then updated to point to this new value.

-In LevelDB, a new entry is written higher up in the levels, thus automatically obscuring the earlier data.
+In LevelDB, a newly written value obscures the earlier value.
 Again, this is either the Riak tombstone or, after reaping, a LevelDB tombstone.

 Some time later, the backends will perform their regular garbage collection procedures.
 For Bitcask this is [merging][bitcask merging], for LevelDB it is [compaction][leveldb compaction].
 At this time, stale entries containing the original objects will be purged from disk, along with any Bitcask or LevelDB tombstones.
 Riak tombstones will *not* be purged, because the backends treat them like regular objects.